MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktopconnectioninfo_getforlaunchuri_206491682.md

 ### -param launchUri

-The launch URI containing the remote desktop ID and session ID for the remote desktop.
+The launch URI used by the shell to launch the remote desktop client app, with information about the remote desktop session.

 ### -param windowId